wp-plugins/drop-shadow-boxes/readme.txt

 Donate link: http://www.stevenhenty.com/products/wordpress-plugins/donate
 Tags: drop shadow,box shadow,perspective,raised,curl,lifted
 Requires at least: 3.0
-Tested up to: 4.0
+Tested up to: 4.3
-Stable tag: 1.5.1
+Stable tag: 1.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides an easy way to highlight important content on your posts and pages inside a box with a drop shadow.
+Highlight important content on your posts and pages inside a box with a drop shadow.

 == Description ==

-Drop Shadow Boxes provides an easy way to highlight important content on your posts, pages and widget areas.
+Drop Shadow Boxes highlight important content on your posts, pages and widget areas.
 Personalise the box with drop shadow effects like raised, lifted and perspective and choose whether the box has an inside shadow, outside shadow and rounded corners.
 The plugin includes a widget and shortcode builder with a preview so you can test your box before adding it.
 The shadows will display correctly on most browsers - some older versions of Internet Explorer may not display the shadows - but they will display the box with the content so nothing will be missing on the page.

 See the [examples of drop shadow boxes](http://www.stevenhenty.com/products/wordpress-plugins/drop-shadow-boxes/examples/) to see how the plugin performs on your browser: